How to Reinstate LLC in Texas: Guide for Texas Business Owners

 Cost to Revive an LLC in Texas

-The cost to revive an LLC in Texas varies based on the situation.
-As noted above, the reinstatement fee is $75 as of 2022.
+The cost to revive an LLC in Texas varies based on each situation.
+As noted above, the reinstatement fee with the Texas Secretary of State is $75 as of 2022.
 You can also pay $25 to have the form expedited.
-On top of that, you will need to pay any taxes, fees, or penalties related to your involuntary business termination.
+In addition, you will need to pay any taxes, fees, or penalties related to your involuntary business termination.

-There is also a fee if you need to change your registered agent with Form 401 or file a certificate of amendment.
+There is also a fee to change your registered agent with Form 401 or file a certificate of amendment.
 These forms have a $150 filing fee each.

 Get Help With Texas LLC Reinstatement

 Every year, the Texas Secretary of State involuntarily terminates tens of thousands of LLCs and other business entities.
-If your business is revoked, you need to reinstate it.
+If your business is involuntarily terminated by the Secretary of State, you need to reinstate it.
 The process can be confusing, especially if you have a lot of unfiled forms or unpaid taxes.
 Issues such as another entity taking your name or changing your registered agent can also complicate the process.

 You should work with a Texas tax professional.
-Certified Public Accountant (CPA) and enrolled agent can help you with the process.
+A Certified Public Accountant (CPA), Texas Attorney or an enrolled agent can help you with the process.
 How do you find someone to help with LLC reinstatement in Texas?
 By using TaxCure.